-There are pumpkin-pie eating contests, pumpkin-throwing competitions, a fight for the sexiest pumpkin, and the town of Morton, Illinois, declares itself the pumpkin capital of the world.
+There are pumpkin-pie-eating contests, pumpkin-throwing competitions, a fight for the sexiest pumpkin, and the town of Morton, Illinois, declares itself the pumpkin capital of the world.
 Starbucks has its famed spiced pumpkin latte, which is strangely addictive (I tried one for the first time for the purposes of this article).
-That same latte was humorously ridiculed by comedian John Oliver recently.
-Only in the last couple of years, though, have I seen turning up in seasonal cocktails.
+That same latte was humorously ridiculed by comedian John Oliver.
+Only in the last few years, though, have I seen turning up in seasonal cocktails.

 Pumpkins pair with quite a variety of flavors, but being a typical fall ingredient, able partners can be found in hard spices such as cinnamon, nutmeg, vanilla, star anise, clove and cardamom.
 Fresh ginger also works wonders.
 For the base spirit, any whiskey is great (especially American expressions), aged tequilas and brandies and dark rums.
 Ideal modifiers include the likes of amaretto, Frangelico and Licor 43.

-Elsewhere in the United States, Allan Katz from Caña in Los Angeles is blending in a little pumpkin in his autumn riff on a Piña Colada (oh, snap!), while Al Sotack, previously of Philadelphia’s Franklin Mortgage & Investment Company regales his twist on an Old Fashioned with pumpkin syrup and a base mix of cognac and applejack.
+Elsewhere in the United States, Allan Katz is blending in a little pumpkin in his autumn riff on a Piña Colada, while Al Sotack, previously of Philadelphia’s Franklin Mortgage & Investment Company, regales his twist on an Old Fashioned with pumpkin syrup and a base mix of cognac and applejack.